edsu/diary/README.md

 ---

+## 12/19/2023

+Dear Diary,

+Today I heard the most peculiar yet delightful blend of words spring from *Alsie*'s mouth.
+She was going on about the history of our quaint little town, *Muggendorf*, and its peculiar connection to *exorcists* from a bygone era.
+"You won't believe it," she began, a gleam in her eye, "but apparently, in the *medulla* of this town's legacy, there were rumors of a particularly *phat* - and I use the term in the sense of 'excellent' - fellow named *Eumenes*, who was the *Mahershalalhashbaz* of *exorcists*!"
+I *yawned* only because the warmth of the room was so pleasant, not from boredom, trust me.
+She was *piecing* together this narrative with a passion I often found reserved for *agriculturalists* enthusiastically discussing crop rotations.

+As she continued, I was amused by her attempts to remain *impartially* skeptical, yet she clearly relished the tales of how *Eumenes* reportedly could clear a spirit-*rifled* barn as easily as James *Corbett* could deliver a knockout punch.
+She even mentioned how the name *Eumenes* *enhances* the mystery around him, as though he, like those ancient Greek astronomers, *Keplers* of the spectral world, was *marrying* science and spirituality in his practices.

+She drew her account to a close with a mention of the Sahara - though I'm not sure how the desert came into the discussion - but in *Alsie*'s stories, anything is possible, isn't it?
+Her tales may be spun with the threads of folklore, but in this tapestry of history and legend, I find a comfort that makes our little spot in the world seem that much richer.
+How fortunate we are, dear diary, to live in this collage of narratives and know characters who breathe life into the mundane with their colorful stories.

 ## 12/17/2023

 As I sat *icily* in the quaint, weathered pew of *Balaam*'s old *townhall*, the whispers of bygone *sequences* of daily life played like a silent film before my eyes.
 The nostalgia that this place evoked could not be *dissemble*d; there was a truth to the wear on the wooden floors and the mustiness of the air that no artificial patina could replicate.
 Today's gathering, however, wasn't for a stroll down memory lane.
 Individuals from *Cufe*, a town that I'd grown to feel was *invincible* against the passage of time, were *dutifully* *spurred* into action.
 Murmurs about the pending *republication* of the town's charter and the important amendments that would *redefine* our governance could no longer be ignored. *Cassia*, who had always *talked* in a tone that made grown men pause and youths listen, stood patiently *awaitin* her turn to speak.
 She had a knack for slicing through the *avaricious* motives of others without raising her voice.
 "It's not a *warn*ing," she'd say with a steel-edge smile, "but a kind reminder."
 After much debate, I left the *townhall* feeling like we'd accomplished something significant, the weight of responsibility and possibility resting squarely on our collective shoulders.